 Category of Code

-This article is from the Category of Code section in our Everyday Coding book.
-It provides definitions and tips for determining whether an office encounter is a new patient, established patient, or consult, and guidelines for reporting inpatient, observation, and emergency services.
-Quick reference charts and key points will help you to quickly and accurately […]
+Learn more about selecting Category of Code in Everyday Coding.
+This article provides definitions and tips for determining whether an office encounter is a new patient, established patient, or consult, and guidelines for reporting inpatient, observation, and emergency services.
+The quick reference chart and key points will help you to quickly and accurately select the […]

 New Versus established Patient Visits